codedx/srm-k8s/docs/DeploymentGuide.md

 1. [Enable RDS IAM authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html) on your RDS database instance.

 2. Create a database user.
-You can customize the following statements to create an "srm" database user.
+You can customize the following statements that create an "srm" database user.
     ```
     CREATE USER 'srm' IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';
     ALTER USER 'srm'@'%' REQUIRE SSL;
     ```

 3. Create a database catalog.
 The following statement creates a catalog named srmdb.
     ```
     CREATE DATABASE srmdb;
     ```

 4. Grant required privileges on the database catalog to the database user you created.
 The following statements grant permissions to the srm database user.
     ```
     GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, CREATE TEMPORARY TABLES, ALTER, REFERENCES, INDEX, DROP, TRIGGER ON srmdb.* to 'srm'@'%';
     FLUSH PRIVILEGES;
     ```

 5. [Download the AWS certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html#UsingWithRDS.SSL.CertificatesAllRegions) for your database instance to make it available later in the Helm Prep Wizard.

 6. Apply any configuration changes (security group, network connectivity, etc.) required to allow a cluster workload to reach your RDS instance over the network.